Zhabskyi/ETHRent/README.md

 * Add web sockets so that state can be updated for all users when it is changed for one user
 * Have the location search based on distance, rather than a progressively defined postal code
 * Allow the owner to add "damages" to the rental fees they collect if the item is returned in the same state as when it was rented
-* If the user does not have a browser which supports an ethereum client (i.e. Meta-Mask), show a screen outlining the instructions to install one and obtain their initial Ether
+* If the user does not have a browser which supports an Ethereum client (i.e. Meta-Mask), show a screen outlining the instructions to install one and obtain their initial Ether
 * Link to an Ether provider (i.e. Shake Pay) in order for a user to get more Ether when needed